Brooklyn Letters IconBrooklyn Letters

 Derek

 Derek is proficient teaching Singapore Math, Go Math, Envisions, and knows many instructional technology platforms.
 He has also worked with math coaches to support students who need curriculum modifications.
 Additionally, he has taught math academic intervention services for at-risk students in his building.
-Derek has a multi-dimensional instructional approach to teaching math to various styles of learners in grades K-6.

 Types of Services: Individualized math instruction and remediation, building and strengthening knowledge of math concepts (grades 3-6), developing study skills, support with homework, test prep for math exams